List of cults of personality: Italy

+Japan

+During the Second World War, the Japanese government maintained a cult of personality around Hirohito, continuing a trend of mythologizing the Japanese Emperors as of divine origin.
+However, this was ended after the Second World War and the Humanity Declaration of Hirohito.

+A small cult of personality exists for the assassinated Prime Minister Shinzo Abe among some sectors of the Japanese right, seeing him as a martyr to the cause of Japanese nationalism.
+Many in the Japanese left and center criticized his memorial service as a form of cult of personality.
+A shrine dedicated to him is currently being constructed in Nagano prefecture.

 Kazakhstan

 The former first President Nursultan Nazarbayev is the subject of a state sponsored personality cult in Kazakhstan, where he has assumed the title "Leader of the Nation".
-After the president's resignation, the Parliament of Kazakhstan has voted to renamed their capital, Astana, into Nur-sultan as a 'tribute'.
+After the president's resignation, the Parliament of Kazakhstan voted to rename the capital, Astana, into Nur-sultan as a 'tribute'.
+The city's previous name was restored in September 2022.

-Korea

-Republic of Korea
+South Korea

-After taking power in a coup in 1961, President Park Chung-hee developed a personality cult of a type very similar to his North Korean counterpart, with his image on posters and paintings that were displayed dynamically at marches and stadium gatherings.
-Many of the themes of Park Chung-hee's propaganda were very similar to those of North Korea, for example, being seen planting trees in a planting ceremony.
+After taking power in a coup in 1961, President Park Chung Hee developed a personality cult of a type identical to his northern counterpart, with his image on posters and paintings that were displayed dynamically at marches and stadium gatherings.
+Many themes of Park's propaganda were very similar to those of North Korea, one example is being seen planting trees in a planting ceremony.